karrot-dev/karrot-frontend/README.md

 ## Translation

-We are using [Transifex](https://www.transifex.com/) to provide the foodsaving tool in many languages.
-To help us with translation, please [create an account](http://transifex.com/signup) and [apply for foodsaving tool group](https://www.transifex.com/yunity-1/foodsaving-tool/frontend/).
+We are using [Transifex](https://www.transifex.com/) to provide _karrot_ in many languages.
+To help us with translation, please [create an account](http://transifex.com/signup) and [apply for the _karrot_ group](https://www.transifex.com/yunity-1/foodsaving-tool/frontend/).

 After selecting your destination language and choosing the resource file, go ahead to start translating!